Airborne leaflet propaganda: Japan

-After the war, the US sent 1,150 people to Japan to search about the result of psychological warfare by leaflet propaganda.
+After the war, the US sent 1,150 surveyers to Japan to search about the result of psychological warfare by leaflet propaganda.
 According to the survey, 49% of Japanese people answered that they saw the leaflet during the war.
 For the reaction of civilians, they did not care about leaflets from the US and they felt the contents of leaflets were childish at first.
 That can say early leaflet propaganda strategy by the US was unsuccessful.
 However, the result was starting to appear around the end of the war.
 The US dropped the leaflet which clarified the fact that Japan is overwhelmed by the US, the present predicament such as food shortage, and a fear of air raids.
 As a result, the worse the war situation was getting, the more Japanese people were affected by the leaflet.

 For the reaction of the Japanese government toward the leaflet dropped by the US, they showed much reaction according to Kiyoshi Kiyosawa who was a Diplomatic critic and journalist.
 Basically, the counterplan was settled after leaflets were dropped.
-The Japanese government issued the rule that people who find leaflets must submit it to the government.
-If the leaflet would not be submitted, the person was sent to the prisons for 3 months or had to pay a penalty.
-At first, 70 or 80% leaflets were submitted, but it was not reached 50% around the end of the war.
+The Japanese government issued the rule that anyone who finds a leaflet must submit it to the government.
+If the leaflet would not be submitted, the finder was sent to the prisons for 3 months or had to pay a penalty.
+At first, 70 or 80% leaflets were submitted, but it did not reach 50% around the end of the war.
 As another government deal, popular persons announced the warning about leaflets in newspapers, magazines, and street speech.
 They said "do not read, do not listen to the US leaflet" to normal citizens.
 After a while, the Japanese government tried to spread fake information about the US strategy that the US military drops chocolate laced with poisons and pencils with explosives inside and they were willing to kill even children.
 However, there was no evidence that the US military dropped such goods, so it was just a lie as one solution by the government toward the US leaflet strategy.
 It was called the "atrocity stories" strategy that emphasizing cruelty of people in enemy countries, and the strategy was used well in other countries after World War 1.
 The effect of US leaflets can be seen during the controversy of whether Japan should surrender or continue resistance.
 Because the leaflets might cause soldiers who read it to riot, the Japanese emperor decided to surrender.